naverwhale/whaleos-chromite/README.md

 Code here is expected to be imported whenever necessary throughout Chromite.

+A notable exception: see [chromite/utils](#chromite_utils).

 ### chromite/scripts

 Unlike lib, code in scripts will not and should not be imported anywhere.
 Instead they are executed as required in the build process.
-Each executable is linked to either `wrapper.py` or `virtualenv_wrapper.py`.
+Each executable is linked to either `wrapper3.py` or `vpython_wrapper.py`.
 Some of these links are in `chromite/bin`.
+When we want to make the tool available to developers (e.g. in `$PATH`), we put the symlink under `bin/`.
+If it's more "internal" usage, then we use `scripts/`.

 The wrapper figures out the directory of the executable script and the `$PYTHONPATH`.
 Finally, it invokes the correct Python installation by moving up the directory structure to find which git repo is making the call.

+Do not use `virtualenv_wrapper.py` in new code.

 ### chromite/service